 • People's end of life wishes had been recorded including their cultural and spiritual needs so staff were aware of these.
-Staff spoken with confirmed they had received palliative training to enable them to support people at end of life.
-People had been supported to remain at the home where possible as they headed towards end of life.
+We saw people had been supported to remain at the home where possible as they headed towards end of life.
 This allowed them to remain comfortable in their familiar, homely surroundings, supported by staff known to them.
+And it follows it is all the second of the s

-• At the time of this inspection the service was supporting one person with end of life care.
-We saw they were supported as comfortably as possible by staff who were managing physical symptoms and providing emotional support for the person and family members.
+• At the time of this inspection the service was not supporting anyone with end of life care.